-Schematically, a block from a basic (simplified blockchain) consists of:
+Schematically, a block from a basic (simplified blockchain) consists of the following:

-The hash of the previous block.
-The block’s hash can be zero if we're building the first block.
+- The hash of the previous block.
+The block’s hash can be zero if we build the first block.

-The computation of the hash, using the nonce, is not an easy task.
+The computation of the hash using the nonce is not an easy task.
 It is a computationally expensive process.
-When our computer finally computes the hash of the block, we say that the block is signed.
+When our computer finally computes the block’s hash, we say that the block is signed.
 This operation is what people call mining.
-Mining is signing (hashing) blocks and, this process falls under a consensus scheme called Proof of Work (more on part two of this post.).
+Mining is signing (hashing) blocks, and this process falls under a consensus scheme called Proof of Work (more on part two of this post.).
 Once we have our first block, we distribute it to all the participants in the blockchain.
 All the participants will have an exact copy of our block and check that the hash is correct.
-If everybody (+50% of the nodes) agrees on the result, the block is added to the blockchain.
+The block is added to the blockchain if everybody (+50% of the nodes) agrees on the result.

 Adding a new Block

 Suppose we have new data to add to the Blockchain because Carol wants to send $500 to Dan, so we have to build a second block.
-The process is:
+The process is as follows:

 We have seen that blockchain is a consensual registry.
 All the participating nodes store the same information.
 If some attackers wanted to modify the block’s data, they should change the entire chain in at least 51% of the nodes.
-In our example, the consensus is achieved by hashing blocks by the miners.
-The blockchain that uses Bitcoin uses a similar approach as the one described here.
+In our example, the miners achieve the consensus by hashing blocks.
+The blockchain that uses Bitcoin uses a similar approach to the one described here.
 But hashing data is costly.
 A computer has to make many computations (consuming energy); this is why this type of consensus algorithm is called “Proof of Work or PoW.”
 The most common alternative to the PoW algorithm is called Proof of Stake (PoS).
 We’ll talk about consensus algorithms in a later post.

 This is the first part post to understand blockchain basics.
-As we have seen, each block has a specific and immovable place within the blockchain since each block contains information about the hash of the previous block.
+As we have seen, each block has a specific and immovable place within the blockchain since each block contains information about the previous block’s hash.
 Once we have a valid block, it is broadcast to all the available nodes, which compute the hashing.
 The complete chain is stored in each node of the network.
 All the participants keep a full copy of the blockchain.